 Highlighted in orange above is the warning notification option.
 This will pop up on the offending user’s endpoint if they attempt to complete an action deemed risky by the security team, such as downloading files with potentially malicious extensions.

 Indicators of Risk: A Proactive Approach to Insider Threat Management

-Learn more about these early indicators of insider threats in action from Dawn Capelli, CISO at Rockwell Automation and Josh Epstein, VP at Proofpoint Insider Threat Management, in the SecureWorld eSummit ITM webinar.
+Learn more about early indicators of insider threats from Dawn Capelli, CISO at Rockwell Automation, and Josh Epstein, VP at Proofpoint, in the SecureWorld eSummit ITM webinar.